 Clinical Trials with Mercer

-- Clinical research trials with Mercer University and/or Mercer Medicine can be found on ClinicalTrials.gov, a National Institutes of Health website.
+More information about clinical research trials with Mercer University School of Medicine can be found on ClinicalTrials.gov, a National Institutes of Health website.

 Below are some helpful websites with information about clinical research trials:

 Numerous advances in medicine and improvements in health care have been achieved through clinical research trials and the participation of volunteers.
 While there are many benefits to participating in research trials, there can also be risks involved.
 It is important to speak with a physician before you decide to participate in a clinical research trial.

 For more information contact:

 - Marnie P. Hill, MBA, CCRC, Clinical Research Manager, 478-301-5846